It's no question that COVID-19 put a damper on the job market. The Economic Release via the U.S. Bureau of Labor Statistics states,

 In July, the number and rate of hires decreased to 5.8 million (-1,183,000) and 4.1%, respectively.
 Also, hires decreased in a number of industries, with the largest fall in accommodation and food services (-599,000) followed by other service (-143,000) and healthcare and social assistance (137,000).

-Stop looking at networking as this colossal, scary activity you need to google 'networking email templates' for.
+But first, quick note: stop looking at networking as this colossal, scary activity you need to google 'networking email templates' for.
 It really is just making friends online.

 Here are the three best ways to go about it:

 Strategy 1: Create a pipeline from social media to LinkedIn

 Join Facebook/Slack/Reddit groups that senior professionals go to or follow Twitter threads or websites with active comment sections like Fairygodboss.

 For example, if you're a data analyst trying to find a new role, then join a SQL/Tableau/Python group.

 Join groups that senior professionals are in, not one for job seekers.
 You want to network with folks who are already working for the companies you're targeting.